-Learning points

--cutting points

-SPOILLS

-· Good com

-docum

-documentation and the process of consent is much

-che process of con-

-Surgery and the side aware of the rich

-must be made aware of the risks of surgery and their implications.

-IT IS Should be actions

-This should include common complications as well as any serious adverse outcomes, including a

-duvarco

-complication including

-complications, which may result in permanent disability or death.

-and rent disability or disabil

-allente

-up the bar a lobe able to

-Patients need to be able to weigh up the benefits and risks of medical intervention so that they can make an informed decision as fourther

-an informed decision as to whether they want to proceed.
+Learning points - Good communication and documentation are essential in the process of consent.
+Patients must be made aware of the risks of surgery and their implications. - This should include common complications as well as any serious adverse outcomes, including rare complications, which may result in permanent disability or death. - Patients need to be able to weigh up the benefits and risks of medical intervention so that they can make an informed decision as to whether they want to proceed.

-they want to proceed.

-1-10066G

-17

-JI

-MISSED CRITICAL LIMB ISCHAEMIA I don't understand why the out-of-hours GP faced with rest pain in a foot he thought had a circulation problem was not involved in the litigation.
+We welcome all contributions to Over to you.
+We reserve the right to edit submissions.
+Please address correspondence to: Casebook, MPS, Victoria House, 2 Victoria Place, Leeds LS11 5AE, UK.
+Email: casebook@medicalprotection.org Join the debate and leave your comments on medical protection.org MISSED CRITICAL LIMB ISCHAEMIA I don't understand why the out-of-hours GP faced with rest pain in a foot he thought had a circulation problem was not involved in the litigation.
 He missed the problem and failed to act properly by admitting straight away.
-I was left with the rather depressing notion after reading all the cases that we should not trust anyone.
-It is interesting that the drive from the NHS is to be more streamlined and use records to improve continuity of care, and prevent patients having to repeat themselves at every point on their illness pathway - and yet the legal drive is to treat each appointment as an individual legal entity that will be judged in isolation.
-Dr James A H Cave Berkshire UK
+I was left with the rather depressing notion after reading all the cases that we should not trust It is interesting that the drive from the NHS is to be more streamlined and use records to improve continuity of care, and prevent patients having to repeat themselves at every point on their illness pathway - and yet the legal drive is to treat each appointment as an individual legal entity that will be judged in isolation.
+Dr James A H Cave Berkshire Response

 Your assessment of the legal situation is quite right.
 Each professional involved in the care of a patient is responsible for their own actions, and can be held negligent for their actions or omissions.
-Every consultation will turn upon its own facts, and that will include what information the clinician has at hand, both from their own history and examination, and from any information in the records, or conveyed by others involved in the case.
-Whether any individual has been negligent will depend on whether they have breached their duty of care, and whether the alleged injury was caused by or materially contributed to, by the breach of duty (causation).
+Every consultation will turn upon its own facts, and that will include what information the clinician has at hand, both from their own history and examination, and from any information in the records, or conveyed by others involved in the Whether any individual has been negligent will depend on whether they have breached their duty of care, and whether the alleged injury was caused by or materially contributed to, by the breach of duty (causation).
 The claimant and his or her legal advisers will determine which individuals to claim against, based on their understanding of the facts and the opinion of their experts.
 Of course in the case of an NHS hospital, the claim will be against the organisation itself (which is responsible for the actions of all its staff), but for GPs or those in private practice the claim is usually aimed at individual clinicians.
 It is sometimes the case that the defendant or defendants in a case will wish to bring additional parties into the case (again usually based on expert opinion), but would need good grounds for doing so.
 In this case neither the claimant nor the defendant sought to involve the out-of-hours service, based on the above principles.
 I hope this helps clarify the issues you raise about this case.
-A PROBLEM WITH POLYPS Thank you for another stimulating and informative Casebook.
+A PROBLEM WITH POLYPS LETTER 1 Thank you for another stimulating and informative Casebook.